nurpeiis/LeakGAN-PyTorch/README.md

 # LeakGAN-PyTorch
 A simple implementation of LeakGAN in PyTorch described in [Long Text Generation via Adversarial Training with Leaked Information](https://arxiv.org/abs/1709.08624).

 ## Requirements
 * **PyTorch r1.1.0**
-* Python 3.6+
+* Python 3.5+
-* CUDA 7.5+ (For GPU)
+* CUDA 8.0+ (For GPU)

 ## File
 * Discriminator.py: The discriminator model of LeakGAN including Feature Extractor and classification
+* Generator.py: The generator model of LeakGAN including worker and manager units
 * data_iter.py: Data loader for Generator and Discriminator
+* utils.py: contains all the connecting parts for recurrent & loss functions
+* main.py: running this file will initiate
 * convert.py: Convert one-hot number to real word
 * eval_bleu.py: Evaluation of the BLEU scores (2-5) between test dataset and generated data
-* Generator.py: The generator model of LeakGAN including worker and manager units
-* utils.py: contains all the

 ## Reference
 ```bash